Victor Green Created the Green Book–A Travel Guide for African Americans

 During the 1940s and ‘50s, Americans began taking to the road.
 Increasingly, more business conventions were being held in various parts of the country, Salesmen, athletes, and entertainers were also traveling for business.
 People were also beginning to take car trips for pleasure.
 But Jim Crow laws made it difficult for African American businessmen or for families to travel.

-Traveling for African Americans was Uncertain and Risky
+Travel Uncertain and Risky

-Car travel for African-Americans, however, was fraught with difficulties because of racial segregation.
-Finding a place to buy gas, food, use the bathroom, or sleep overnight were among the challenges faced.
-People generally packed food to carry with them, brought along extra gasoline, and if they were worried about bathroom facilities they brought along something to use as a portable toilet.
-Those who traveled for business generally arranged to stay with relatives or friends as they knew locating a motel or a friendly restaurant would not be easy.
+But car travel for African Americans was also fraught with difficulties.
+Finding a place to buy gas, food, use the bathroom, or sleep overnight were among the challenges black people faced.
+They generally packed food to carry with them, brought along extra gasoline, and if they were worried about bathroom facilities they brought along something to use as a portable toilet.
+Those who traveled for business generally arranged to stay with relatives or friends.
+They knew locating a motel or a friendly restaurant would not be easy.

-There were at least 10,000 “sundown towns” in the United States as late as the 1960s; in a “sundown town” nonwhites had to leave the city limits by dusk, or they could be picked up by the police or worse.
-These towns were not limited to the South—they ranged from Levittown, New York to Glendale, California and included the majority of municipalities in Illinois.
+There were at least 10,000 “sundown towns” in the United States as late as the 1960s.
+In a “sundown town” nonwhites had to leave the city limits by dusk, or they could be picked up by the police.
+These towns were not limited to the South—they ranged from Levittown, New York to Glendale, California, and included the majority of municipalities in Illinois.